Sightsavers: History

+British Empire Society for the Blind (1950–1957)

 In 1950 Sir John Wilson, himself blind, set up an international organisation to help people in the world’s poorest countries see again.
 In its first year, the organisation (then known as the British Empire Society for the Blind) formed national organisations for blind people in six countries, initially concentrating on education, rehabilitation and welfare.

 In 1953, a number of surveys were conducted in West Africa to determine the extent of the various eye conditions.
 These proved that 80 per cent of blindness was either preventable or curable.
 Along with trachoma, onchocerciasis (also known as river blindness, a term coined by Sir John’s wife Lady Jean Wilson) was identified as a major cause of blindness in West Africa.

 Several pioneer schemes in rural training were set up in 1955 with the aim of integrating blind people into their communities by teaching useful skills such as crop cultivation, fishing, herding and rural crafts.
 Sir John observed that "In economic terms the cost of blindness is astonishing.
 Investing in training schemes is crucial in relieving this financial strain and allowing blind people to become independent and self-sufficient."
 The following year, the first eye clinics were set up in Nigeria.

+Royal Commonwealth Society for the Blind (1957–1987)

 The changing political attitude towards Britain’s overseas territories resulted in a change of name in 1957 and organisation became known as the Commonwealth Society for the Blind.
 Royal status (RCSB) was conferred by the Queen a year later.

 In 1960, the first mobile eye units appeared in Kenya and Uganda.
 In 1964, the charity’s first eye camp in Asia was held at Spencer Eye Hospital in Karachi, Pakistan.
-Sir John recognised the potential of these camps to deliver the world’s largest sight restoring programme.
+Sir John recognised the potential of these camps to deliver the world’s largest sight restoring program.

 In the late 1960s, an experiment was launched in Katsina, Nigeria to determine whether blind children could be educated in local schools with the assistance of itinerant teachers.
-The scheme proved highly successful and was the forerunner of Sightsavers’ Inclusive Education Programme.
+The scheme proved highly successful and was the forerunner of Sightsavers’ Inclusive Education Program.

 In 1977 the first permanent base hospitals were established in India to provide low-cost mass treatment.
-By 1980 more emphasis was being put on local training, which was recognised as key to the success of eye health programmes.
+By 1980 more emphasis was being put on local training, which was recognised as key to the success of eye health programs.
 In Malawi a training course for ophthalmic assistants was set up, and this now serves much of central and southern Africa.

+In 1984, the world's worst industrial disaster occurred in Bhopal, India, killing up to 8,000 people and temporarily blinding many more.
+The RCSB was the first relief to arrive and a UK disaster appeal was launched to fund the construction of a new eye hospital to treat the injured.